yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 ### Mode of Submission ###

-Like previous problem sets, you will be using BitBucket for submitting your code and receiving feedback.
+Like previous problem sets, you will be using Bitbucket for submitting your code and receiving feedback.

 There is no resource or template provided for this problem set.
-In CS3217's BitBucket [repositories page](https://bitbucket.org/cs3217/profile/repositories?visibility=private), there is a repository which only contains the `.gitignore` as in the previous problem sets.
+In CS3217's Bitbucket [repositories page](https://bitbucket.org/cs3217/profile/repositories?visibility=private), there is a repository which only contains the `.gitignore` as in the previous problem sets.
 Feel free to fork and clone it or create a new repository on your own but make sure to add the `.gitignore` to reduce the submission size.
 **Important Note:** This time, you have to start a new Xcode project from scratch.
 We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.
 You will be graded on the **latest commit** before the deadline.

 In addition, your submission directory should contain your design explanation `answers.txt`, a class diagram `class-diagram.png` and a README file where you specify which implementation files contain your code.